Why you can trust Bankrate

 Kia features that impact insurance costs

 Kias tend to be very safe and reliable vehicles, especially recent models.
-In the 2021 J.D.
-Power’s U.S. Vehicle Dependability Study, Kia ranked third overall and was a highly-rated manufacturer among mass-market brands.
+In the 2022 J.D.
+Power’s U.S. Vehicle Dependability Study, Kia ranked first overall among mass-market brands.
 Here are some of the safety features that affect Kia insurance rates:

 - Forward-collision warning system: Using mounted cameras, many Kia models can anticipate a crash before it happens using a forward-collision warning system.
 If the driver does not step on the brake, the car can automatically stop to avoid a crash or lessen the severity of a crash.